POsten040/ScrollCompanion/README.md

 3. A global variable alarmSet checks is an arlam is running, and logs "Hold it citizen, an alarm already exists" to the background page.
 4. The Query api gets an array of all active tabs form the current window.
 5. The array is mutated to separate out domains and keywords.
-6. It then checks for keywords and domains.
+6. It then checks the user specified domain and keyword against the tab domains and keywords.
 7. If a match is found an alarm is created.

 **Messages**

 1. An object (message) is passed on clicking the submit button, it captures all available inputs from Timer Settings, Notification Settings, and local storage.
 If the user selects nothing default settings are applied.
+    - setting a new timer will override any saved timer settings with the new one.

 <details>
 <summary>Default Settings</summary>